runekaagaard/snowscript/README.rst

     $bar::FOO;
     Bar::$foo;
     Bar::FOO;

+Mechanisms for working with non-compliant PHP code will be made available as macros.

 Snowscript uses scope information to determine when a name is a callable variable and when it's a function call.